 The Latest: Muguruza advances to 4th round at French Open

-Spain's Garbine Muguruza celebrates her win over Kazakhstan's Yulia Putintseva during their third round match of the French Open tennis tournament at the Roland Garros stadium, Friday, June 2, 2017 in Paris.
-Muguruza won 7-5, 6-2.
+Fri... .
+Belgium's David Goffin is taken to medical care after falling in his match against Argentina's Horacio Zeballos during their third round match of the French Open tennis tournament at the Roland Garros stadium, in Paris, Franc... .

 Comments